kmundaray/bbmgmtapp/README.md

 - Trigger functions were applied directly into the database.
 - See trigger SQL script in /data/
 - See test db pg_dump in /data/
+- Insomnia collection with API examples in /documents/

 ## Tables
 - amenities: lists the amenities available for each room.